 Industry codes of practice are enforceable rules and measures that regulate industry conduct, its workers and their relationship with consumers.
-Ultimately, they ensure good industry practice by setting guidelines for fair dealing between you and your customers.
+Above all, they ensure good industry practice by setting guidelines for fair dealing between you and your customers.

-You can choose to establish your own Code of Practice, or adopt an industry specific Code of Practice.
-Check out our previous guide What Is An Industry Code of Practice? for more information about whether a Code of Practice is mandatory or voluntary in relation to your business or industry.
+Therefore, you can choose to establish your own Code of Practice, or adopt an industry specific Code of Practice.
+Check out our previous guide for more information about whether a Code of Practice is mandatory or voluntary in relation to your business or industry.

 Examples of Industry Codes of Practice

 Here are 3 examples of industry codes of practice in Australia.

 The Australian Bankers’ Association (ABA) Code of Banking Practice governs banks and their dealings with individual or small business customers, including prospective customers and their guarantors.
 Consequently, the code sets standards for good banking practice that promotes good faith and transparency between the banks and customers.
 Hence, it ensures consumer protection, and regulates financial services.